EGI-Federation/documentation/content/en/internal/configuration-database/service-types/_index.md

 - [argo.webui](https://goc.egi.eu/gocdbpi/public/?method=get_service_endpoint&service_type=argo.webui): ARGO web user interface for metric A/R visualization and recalculation management.
 - [egi.aai.saml](https://goc.egi.eu/gocdbpi/public/?method=get_service_endpoint&service_type=egi.aai.saml): EGI AAI CheckIn SAML interface.
 Enables federated access to EGI services and resources using Security Assertion Markup Language (SAML).
 Provided by GRNET.
 - [egi.aai.oidc](https://goc.egi.eu/gocdbpi/public/?method=get_service_endpoint&service_type=egi.aai.oidc): EGI AAI CheckIn OpenID Connect interface.
 Enables federated access to EGI services and resources using OpenID Connect (OIDC).
 Provided by GRNET.
-[egi.aai.tts](https://goc.egi.eu/gocdbpi/public/?method=get_service_endpoint&service_type=egi.aai.tts): EGI AAI CheckIn token translation service.
+- [egi.aai.tts](https://goc.egi.eu/gocdbpi/public/?method=get_service_endpoint&service_type=egi.aai.tts): EGI AAI CheckIn token translation service.
 Enables the translation between different authentication and authorisation protocols.
 Provided by GRNET.

 <!-- markdownlint-enable no-inline-html -->

+The GOCDB UI attempts to authenticate you in one of two ways (the REST style API

+## Adding new services types

+Please feel free to make a request for a new service type.
+For CUSTOM service types, we would like to make this process as light-weight as possible.
+However, currently all new service type requests need to be assessed by EGI via lightweight review process (by OMB and EGI Ops) so that only suitable types are added to GOCDB and to prevent duplication.

+You can submit your request via GGUS to the "Configuration and Topology Database (GOCDB)" support unit.

+Please specify the following information as part of your request:

+- name of service type (lowercase):
+- high-level description of the service functionality (255 characters max):
+- project/community/organization maintaining the software:
+- scale of deployment (number of instances and by which organizations):
+- contact point (name/e-mail address):

+Note: please provide a suggested service type name following the naming scheme described above (technology provider's reversed domain . software name) and a brief sentence to describe the service type.